espressif/arduino-esp32/docs/source/api/gpio.rst

 GPIO (General Purpouse Input Output) is peripheral responsible to controls reception and deliver digital signals by means of easy interface acess with world, physical pins.

-A fetures of this peripheral relates with largely quantity pins available on chip, also being this programmable and configurable.
+Fetures of this peripheral relates with largely quantity pins available on chip, also being this programmable and configurable.
 An example of interaction happen when turn on LED or pulse control a button.

 .. note::